 The Palace was last used as the Buccleuch family residence in the years before World War I. During World War II, Polish troops of the 3rd Flanders Rifle Brigade, part of the 1st Polish Armoured Division, were quartered on the third floor of Dalkeith Palace.

-Since 1986, the Palace has been let to the University of Wisconsin for a study abroad programme.
-This means it is not open to the public, but you can still admire its architecture and beautiful setting.
+Today, the Palace is owned by the Buccleuch Living Heritage Trust (registered charity number SC014915).
+It is a tenanted property and therefore not open to the public, but you can still admire its architecture and beautiful setting.

 Redevelopment: reopened in 2016